Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Don’t get me wrong.
 This is a wholly viable option.
 But the wife had a more practical idea.
 “Honey, the paint is for the new den.
-Why don’t you review a few Bluetooth speaker sets.
+Why don’t you review a few Bluetooth speaker sets?
 See what’s what and avoid a visit from Child Protective Services.”
 The “short bus” school of thought loses out again.

 But don’t expect much in the way of added/included accessories.
 The Silver unit sent to us gives off the air of a premium product with its unique rounded prism shape on both the speakers and the subwoofer.
 The power button rests at the top and glows red until the unit is paired with a supported Bluetooth device like an iOS device.
-Upon successful pairing the light turns appropriately “Blue”.
+Upon successful pairing, the light turns appropriately “Blue”.
 This is a much more discreet way of signifying pairing.
 Many competing BT speakers give off irritating beeps or other audible tunes to register a complete pairing.
 No thanks.
 I prefer Edifier’s color-coded function.

 We’ve all had this experience: you get a really astounding speaker or headphone set that compels you to go through your old music favorites.
 This is one of those experiences.
-The Prisma BT speakers crank without losing the clarity or adding distortion.
-The sound fills our midsized living room, travels through our den and fills the connecting kitchen.
+The Prisma BT speakers crank without losing clarity or adding distortion.
+The sound fills our midsized living room, travels through our den, and fills the connecting kitchen.
 Impressive stuff!